 - Lecturing phase: A lecturing phase in which student are lectured and carry out appropriate exercises.
 This phase is meant to introduce the core NLP tasks and basic learning with Neural Networks.

-- Research phase: A project phase involving the re-implementation of a currently state-of-the-art-competitive Deep Learning-based system from Natural Language Processing research.
+- Research phase: A project phase involving the implementation of a Deep Learning-based system from Natural Language Processing research.

 Mandatory activitiesThere will be two mandatory exercises involving writing, coding an presentation in class.